dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 # Installing Presto on HDInsight

 Now that we know how Presto works, lets get our hand dirty.
-HDInsight [Custom action scripts](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux) allows extending HDInsight in arbtriary ways through a bash script.
+HDInsight [Custom action scripts](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux) allows extending HDInsight in arbitrary ways through a bash script.
 [Presto custom action script](https://github.com/dharmeshkakadia/presto-hdinsight) can be used on new and existing 3.5+ HDInsight hadoop clusters to install and run presto.
 Creating a presto cluster is very simple : run script action with following URL on headnodes and workernodes.

 ``
 https://raw.githubusercontent.com/dharmeshkakadia/presto-hdinsight/master/installpresto.sh